 - Drive with a BAC of 0.02% or more, or with any presence of alcohol in your system except for that which is commonly consumed at a religious ceremony.

-- Buy, possess, or consume any alcoholic beverages, or transport it unaccompanied by someone over the age of 21.
+- Buy, possess, or consume any alcoholic beverages, or transport them unaccompanied by someone over the age of 21.

 BAC is determined through chemical testing, which can include breath, blood, or urine tests.

 OWI, or Operating While Intoxicated

 OWI, or operating while intoxicated, is basically used interchangeably with the common term driving under the influence, or DUI.
 You can be charged with an OWI if you are driving with a blood alcohol content of 0.08% or over.
 Furthermore, for those under the age of 21, under our Zero Tolerance laws, you may be charged with an OWI with only a trace amount of alcohol in your system.
 Michigan uses the term “operating” in the context of drunk driving cases, but the charges are similar to DUI.
 If you’re 21 years or older, you can be arrested for OWI if your blood alcohol concentration (BAC) is .08 percent or higher.
 The penalties are harsh if you’re convicted: